Migrants Stranded in the Buffer Zone in Cyprus

 EU pressures Cyprus to grant asylum to Migrants in the buffer zone in Cyprus

-The European Union (EU) has increasingly turned its attention to the situation in Cyprus, where migrants stranded in the buffer zone between the Greek Cypriot south and the Turkish-occupied north face a precarious and often perilous existence.
-As the number of migrants in this area grows, the EU has begun to exert pressure on the Republic of Cyprus to address the situation by granting asylum to those caught in this geopolitical limbo.
+The European Union (EU) has turned its attention to Cyprus.
+Migrants stranded in the buffer zone between the Greek Cypriot south and the Turkish-occupied north face a precarious existence.
+As the number of migrants grows, the EU is pressuring the Republic of Cyprus to address the situation.
+It wants Cyprus to grant asylum to those caught in this geopolitical limbo.

 Background of the Buffer Zone Crisis

-The buffer zone in Cyprus, also known as the Green Line, was established in 1974 following the Turkish invasion of the island, which was triggered by a coup aimed at unifying Cyprus with Greece.
-The zone, administered by the United Nations Peacekeeping Force in Cyprus (UNFICYP), is a narrow stretch of land that separates the Greek Cypriot-controlled south from the Turkish-occupied north.
-It has become a symbol of the island’s division and a flashpoint for issues related to migration.
+The buffer zone, also called the Green Line, was established in 1974.
+It followed the Turkish invasion of Cyprus, which was triggered by a coup aiming to unify Cyprus with Greece.
+The zone is administered by the UN Peacekeeping Force in Cyprus (UNFICYP).
+It separates the Greek Cypriot-controlled south from the Turkish-occupied north.

 EU’s Involvement and Pressure